chec/embed.js/README.md

 ## Testing

 See `examples/default.html` for a variety of test buttons that can be used to try this out as you make changes to it.

+## Deployment

+There is nothing automated set up to deploy this.
+You will need to manually copy `build/embed.js` into the `chec` Space on DigitalOcean, renaming it to `embed.js`: https://cloud.digitalocean.com/spaces/chec?i=77b324&path=js%2F.